DengYuelin/object_detection_profiling/readme.md

 > 1. How many types of features can [this](network/yolov5s_mario.onnx) custom pre-trained network detect?
 > 2. What is the difference between a "small"(yolov5s.onnx) model and a "nano"(yolov5n.onnx) model?
 Refer to [this](https://github.com/ultralytics/yolov5#why-yolov5) page to learn more.
 > 3. Read through the given code, what is the input and output of "Pre-processing"?
 What about "Main inference" and "Post-processing"?
 > 4. How do you interpret the output `detection_list`?
-Report its data structure and code to extract useful information form the list.
+Report its data structure and code to extract useful information from the list.
 What can you do if you are only interested in the number and location of one type (class) of object?

 #### WCET analysis of YOLO inference